art-institute-of-chicago/sargent-microsite/source/_artworks/vizcaya.md

 artistPlaceDates: "American, 1856-1925"
 title: "The Loggia, Vizcaya"
 date: "1917"
-materialDimensions: "Watercolor and opaque watercolor with wax resist over graphite on wove paper ; 402 x 531 mm.
+materialDimensions: "Watercolor and opaque watercolor with wax resist over graphite on wove paper; 402 x 531 mm.
 The Art Institute of Chicago, Anonymous loan; 310.1996"
 creditAccessionNumber:
 ---